DaniilShkurski/BankiFiTestTask/README.md

 - configurations of akka/akka-http with usage of application.conf file
 - creating OpenAPI documentation
 - extract google search response index into query parameter
+- number borders validation for prime numbers can be replaced by timeout (based on requirements)